If you are here, it only means one thing. You are curious to know: how does a jack plate on a boat work?

 - Allow the operator to raise and lower the engine’s height on the transom without changing the engine’s mounting height.

-A jack plate is mostly used in bass boats, tunnel hulls, bay boats, and flats skiffs.
+A jack plate is mainly used in bass boats, tunnel hulls, bay boats, and flats skiffs.

 Use of Jack Plate on a Boat